vinniekaboom/MailChimp/README.md

-# MailChimp
+# MailChimp Exercise

-This was developed using Eclipse version: Neon.1a Release (4.6.1), excuted against the Chrome browser, using java version 1.8.0_91.
+This was developed using Eclipse version: Neon.1a Release (4.6.1), executed against the Chrome browser, using java version 1.8.0_91.

 To run:
 java -jar chimp.jar